JoeBidenWhatAreYouHiding/kx/common/operations/_documentation.md

 	}

 	#
-	# Determines requirements other than equipment to launch the operation
+	# Determines requirements other than equipment to launch the operation.
+If the requirements are not met anymore while the operation is running, it is cancelled.
 	# SCOPE_COUNTRY [ ROOT, FROM ]
 	#